 Avi Networks was acquired by VMware in July 2019 and the Avi Vantage Platform is now known as NSX Advanced Load Balancer (ALB).
 But that hasn’t stopped people from talking about Avi Networks — especially competitor F5 Networks and their recent open-source acquisition NGINX.
+They have been known to spread misinformation when it comes to Avi Networks and NGINX comparisons of features and capabilities.

 Now the narrative from F5 and NGINX has become even more confusing, contradictory, and dishonest: